wfhartford/svn-to-git/README.md

 * Rules files in the sub-directories named `main.rules`,
 * If many rules files are needed, they should all be included in `main.rules`.

+I've found that it works well to use multiple rules files for any Subversion repository which will be migrated to more than one Git repository, using one rules file for each Git repository.

+In order for the `transport.sh` script to work correctly, rules files should not make use of variables for repository names.
+This script scans rules files looking for repository names, then uses those repository names when it tidys the repositories.

 In order to use the included Bitbucket scripts, all repositories should be created in a directory named `repo`.
 This can be accomplished simply by prefixing the repository name with `repo/`, for example: